pbuckner/x-plane_plugins/XPython/docs/source/development/modules/display_hotkeys.rst

 .. py:function:: unregisterHotKey(hotKeyID)

+ :param XPLMHotKeyID hotKeyID: value received from :py:func:`registerHotKey`.
+ :return: None

- Unregister a hotkey using *hotKeyID* you received using :py:func:`registerHotKey`.
+ Unregister a hotkey.
+Raises RuntimeError if hotkey is not registered/found.

  Only your own hotkeys can be unregistered (even though you can get hotKeyIDs of other Hot Keys using :py:func:`getNthHotKey`.)